 Number of Submitted Applications

-This key performance indicator is the most self-explanatory, but the number of applications your association is receiving for a specific award, grant, fellowship or scholarship program boosts the success of the application cycle.
+This key performance indicator is the most self-explanatory.
+The number of applications your association is receiving for a specific award, grant, fellowship, or scholarship program boosts the success of the application cycle.
 If a program is receiving a small number of applications, this can be an indicator of many underlying problems.
-The application process may be too complex for the average applicant, or it is quite possible there was not enough marketing for the award, and no one was aware of it.
-If your program had a high number of submitted applications, this indicates that your association is on the right track and should emphasize what works in future cycles.
+The application process may be too complex for the average applicant.
+Alternatively, it is quite possible there was not enough marketing for the award, and no one was aware of it.
+If your program had a high number of submitted applications, this indicates that your association is on the right track.
+It should emphasize what works in future cycles.

 Number of High Quality Applicants

 A program may received hundreds of applications, but are they the right applicants?
 Ensuring your marketing efforts reach your target audience can be key, especially for very defined audiences for programs such as Fellowships.
 Ensuring you reach those target audiences through various digital marketing channels such as online ads, social media, email newsletters and even job boards, can all assist in reaching those very specific targeted audiences.